Ersanio/snes-assembly-book/docs/getting-started.md

 ## IDE

 There are no dedicated IDEs for 65c816 assembly.
-An ASCII editor, such as Notepad or VS Code, is sufficient.
+You can use any ASCII editor, such as Notepad or VS Code.
 However, some people made various plugins for existing code editors to add extra features, such as syntax highlighting:

 * Josh Neta's "[65816 Assembly](https://marketplace.visualstudio.com/items?itemName=joshneta.65816-assembly)" plugin for VS Code
-* Vice's "65816 SNES Assembly Language Server" plugin for VS Code
+* Vice's "[65816 SNES Assembly Language Server](https://marketplace.visualstudio.com/items?itemName=vicerust.snes-asm)" plugin for VS Code
 * MatthewCallis'  "[65xx Assembly Language Support](https://atom.io/packages/language-65asm)" for Atom

 Assembly files are generally saved with the file extension ".asm".